simonsobs/socs/docs/agents/suprsync.rst

     <remote_basedir>/16861/suprsync/smurf-sync-srv20/1686152766_smurf_16750_finalized.yaml

-where it can be processed by upstream data packaging software.
+where it can be processed by downstream data packaging software.

 Agent API